What is infectious mononucleosis (mono)?

 - Taking corticosteroids only when needed to reduce swelling of the throat and tonsils

-What are possible complications of infectious mononucleosis?
+What are possible complications of mono?

 Complications don’t happen often.
 They may include: